evoluteur/evolutility-server-node/README.md

 { title: 'Finish testing', priority: 2}
 ```

-Notes: The request returns the updated record.
-It is not standard but it saves the UI a subsequent call.
+Note: The request returns the updated record, saving a round-trip.

 #### Deletion